jingtao-lbl/DownscalingReanalysis/README.md

 By Jing Tao (jingtao@lbl.gov)
 (Last updated on October 12, 2020)

 This repository contains three packages that assemble codes and scripts for downscaling coarse-resolution reanalysis fields while also accounting for topographic (and cloudiness) effects.
 The packages aim to generate high-resolution, high-accuracy meteorological forcing for hydrological applications, especially over topographically complex regions.
 Using the 3-hourly North American Regional Reanalysis (NARR) as an example, the packages downscale 32-km resolution NARR atmospheric temperature, atmospheric pressure, specific humidity, wind speed, downward longwave and shortwave radiation to 1-km and hourly resolution.
+The generated atmospheric forcing datasets have been used for hydrological forcasting practice (see Tao et al., 2016).
 Users can modify the codes to apply to any other reanalysis products.

 Please check Tao and Barros (2018) for further details.
 Contact Dr. Jing Tao at jingtao@lbl.gov if you have any questions.